extreme-datacloud/xdc-releases/source/releases/quasar/index.rst

     - Addition of QoS classes and QoS API when interacting with namespace entries
     - CDMI gateway for QoS transitions
   - The Converter Driver, part of the Converter Engine, has been reworked using a threadpool approach and saving the information in persistent storage (QuarkDB implementation).
-This allows persistence (in case of an MGM shutdown), as well as more flexibility over the conversion execution, such as runtime configurable threads and runtime statistics
+This allows persistence, as well as more flexibility over the conversion execution, such as runtime configurable threads and runtime statistics

+- Onedata

+  - Release of python bindings for onedata in a form of `onedataFS <https://github.com/onedata/fs-onedatafs>`_, allowed to greatly simplify and improve performance of programmatic operations on data located in Onedata space.
+  - Improved support of ECRIN and CTA use cases:
+    - improvement of file indexing performance for scanning a 800k dataset provided by ECRIN
+    - the redesign of the changes stream API, to allow more fine-grained control over the stream

 -  PaaS Orchestrator plugin